weilu/cs5346/A1/README.md

 ## Task 4
 We would like to know the methods which have the minimum number of stalls for video V7 under different network profiles.
 Draw appropriate plot for it.

+- The data is first filtered to keep only rows of video V7.
+There is one data point, which is the number of stalls, for each given buffer configuration, network profile, and streaming method.
+- A heatmap is chosen to visualize the methods with the minimum and maximum number of stalls under each network profile.
+The matrix created by the heatmap allows us to cross two categorical dimensions, namely network profile and streaming methods.
+- The color of the tile represent the degree of stalls: dark green represents minimum number of stalls, white represents maximum number of stalls, while light green represents anything in between.
+This is explained by the legend at the bottom of the plot.
+- Hovering over a tile provides additional information of exactly how many stalls there are for a given method, profile and buffer config.
+- Similar to task 1 and 3, user can choose buffer configuration to display by clicking on the radio button in the legend.

 [1]: https://www.jstor.org/stable/2685173